JohnLCaron/rlauxe/docs/CaseStudies.md

 **createSortedCards**: Using the prn seed, we assign prns to all cvrs and rewrite the cvrs to sortedCards.csv (optionally zipped), using an out-of-memory sorting algorithm.

 The CVRs are in two groups, "mail-in" and "in-person".

-The _createSfElectionFromCardsOA_ variant assumes that the mail-in cvrs can be matched to the corresponding physical ballot, but the in-person cannot.
+**CreateSfElection(isClca = false) One Audit, hasStyle:** assumes we can match all CVRs to physical ballots, but the in-person (precinct) votes must be redacted and not available to be matched against the mvrs.
 We can use OneAudit by putting the in-person cvrs into pools by precinct, since we can then calculate the ContestTabulation and assortMean for each pool.
 For IRV, we can calculate the VoteConsolidator for each pool.
 This allows us to calculate the RaireAssertions and assortMean for each pool.
 So we can run a real IRV, at the cost of increased sample sizes to use OneAudit instead of CLCA.
-In this case we use Card Style Data to do style sampling, which is equivilent to assuming we can match the CRV to the MRV, but the crv vote counts have been redacted for privacy reasons.
+In this case we use Card Style Data to do style sampling, which is equivilent to assuming we can match the CRV to the MRV, but the in-person crv vote counts have been redacted for privacy reasons.

-The _createSfElectionFromCards_ variant assumes we can match in-person CVRs to physical ballots, so theres no need to use OneAudit.
+**CreateSfElection(isClca = true) CLCA, hasStyle:** assumes we can match all CVRs to physical ballots, so we can do a regular CLCA.
 This allows us to compare the cost of OneAudit vs CLCA.

-The _createSfElectionFromCardsOANS_ ("One Audit, no Styles") variant assumes we cannot match in-person CVRs to physical ballots, so uses OneAudit, but assumes that we dont know which cards have which contests for the pooled data.
+**CreateSfElectionNoStyle(isPolling = false)_ One Audit, noStyle** assumes we cannot match precinct CVRs to physical ballots, so uses OneAudit, and assumes that we dont know which cards have which contests for the pooled data.
 Instead it uses Philip's approach of adding contest undervotes to all the cards in the pool (so that all cards have all the contests in the pool), and increasing the contest upper limit (Nc).
 Consistent sampling is still used, but with increased undervotes in the pool ballots.

-This allows us to test the two approaches.
+**CreateSfElectionNoStyle(isPolling = true) One Audit, noStyle:** assumes we cannot match any CVRs to physical ballots, so uses Polling.
+It is assumed that for each precinct, the set of possible contests for that precinct is known.
+When creating the CardManifest, for each precinct, every cvr gets that list of contests on it.
+Then all the cards are read and for each contest, the total number of ballots that may contain the contest is tabulated.
+This is Nb for that contest.
+Consistent sampling can still be used, but the estimated ballots needed for each contest are scaled by Nb/Nc >= 1.

 ## Colorado RLA (CORLA) 2024